-Space e would be the tallest tower humans have ever created, with a height towering at 193 times than that of the tallest structure presently created - the Burj Khalifa in Dubai.
-The Space e towers extends up to the lower earth orbit at about 99 miles or 160 kilometers into space.
+Space e would be the tallest tower humans have ever created, with a height towering at 193 times that of the tallest structure presently created - the Burj Khalifa in Dubai.
+The Space e towers extends up into the lower earth orbit, at about 99 miles or 160 kilometers into space.

 Using space elevators for deployment of space-related technologies would cost much less than rockets.
-The estimated cost of sending a pound of material into space using a rocket is about $10,000 and a mere $100 using a space elevator.
+The estimated cost of sending a pound of material into space using a rocket is about $10,000, but it is a mere $100 using a space elevator.

-Throughout the years there have been concepts of a space tether made of carbon nanotubes while sending a counterweight far beyond the geostationary orbit.
-Although the nanotubes technology is still in its infancy, it would require cables with widths of several miles to reach heights of 144,000 kilometers (89,000 miles) into space for a counter weight.
+Throughout the years there have been concepts of a space tether made of carbon nanotubes that sends a counterweight far beyond the geostationary orbit.
+Although the nanotube technology is still in its infancy, it would require cables with widths of several miles to reach heights of 144,000 kilometers (89,000 miles) into space for a counter weight.
 The cost would be enormous.

 The space e, once extended, provides a launch pad that allows large and heavy space materials to extend into orbit without the need to carry millions of gallons of fuel.

-The Space e: may possibly help earth launch its very own starship even sooner.
+The Space e may possibly help earth launch its very own starship sooner than anticipated.